anthonychwong/Chinese-Cheque-Amount-Convertor/README.md

 ### For casual users

-Go to [web page], type the Arabic amount and the corresponding Chinese amount would be shown below.
+Go to [https://anthonychwong.github.io/Chinese-Cheque-Amount-Convertor](https://anthonychwong.github.io/Chinese-Cheque-Amount-Convertor), type the Arabic amount and the corresponding Chinese amount would be shown below.

 ### For developers